captainbrosset/tocex/README.md

 <!-- ------------------------------ -->
-### Compare the TOCs of two webpages simultaneously
+### Compare the TOCs of multiple webpages simultaneously

-To use WebToc to compare two pages in realtime, open the pages in two different browsers, such as Edge Stable and Edge Canary; see [Become a Microsoft Edge Insider](https://aka.ms/microsoftedge).

-You can open two different browsers (such as Edge Stable, Edge Canary, or Chrome) side-by-side, and independently **Refresh** each browser.
+You can open two different browsers side-by-side, and independently **Refresh** each browser to update the WebToc display.

+To use WebToc to compare multiple pages simultaneously:

+1. Open multiple different browsers, such as:

+   * Microsoft Edge (stable release).
+   * Edge Beta preview channel (updated monthly).
+   * Edge Dev preview channel (updated weekly).
+   * Edge Canary preview channel (updated daily).
+   * Google Chrome (stable, Beta, Dev, or Canary).

+1. Install WebToc in each different browser, from the cloned (or downloaded) WebToc repo; see [Install WebToc from the cloned repo](#install-webtoc-from-the-cloned-repo), above.

+1. Refresh each browser.

+   In the sidebar of each browser, the TOC is independently updated.

+To download a preview channel of Microsoft Edge (Beta, Dev, or Canary), see [Become a Microsoft Edge Insider](https://aka.ms/microsoftedge).

 <!-- ------------------------------ -->